Asian Cup 2019: Stephen Constantine - We will pick ourselves up and get ready for Bahrain | Goal.com

 Unlucky India went down 0-2 against UAE in their second match of Group ‘A’ in the Asian Cup 2019 on Thursday at the Zayed Sports City Stadium in Abu Dhabi.

-The Blue Tigers struck the crossbar twice in the second half and skipper Sunil Chhetri failed to score from a one-on-one situation at the stroke of half time.
+The Blue Tigers struck the crossbar twice in the second half and forced couple of good saves from the UAE goalkeeper earlier but were punished for momentary lapses in cocnentration by the home team.

-Speaking about the defeat against UAE, Indian coach Stephen Constantine said, “Congratulations to UAE for their win.
+Speaking after the defeat, India head coach Stephen Constantine said: “Congratulations to UAE for their win.
 I think we created enough chances, especially in the first half, to have won two games, not just one game.
-The problem is, when you don't convert them, they tend to come back and you pay for it.
-Last game, we converted, this game, we didn’t.
-UAE had three shots on goal, one hit the post.
+The problem is, when you don't convert them, they tend to come back (at you) and you pay for it.
+Last game, we converted them.
+But in this game, we didn’t.
+UAE had three shots on goal and one hit the post.
 I think we deserved a draw from this game but again, if you don’t convert your chances, you will pay.

+He further added, “The boys gave absolutely everything.
+Two or three of them ran themselves to the ground which is usual for us.
+I thought that we did not convert and we paid.
+There were a couple of chances we should have scored.

-Constantine explained why he replaced Udanta Singh in the final few minutes of the match and fielded Jackichand Singh on the right flank.
+Constantine also revealed why he replaced Udanta Singh in the final few minutes of the match and fielded Jackichand Singh on the right flank.

 On India being a real force in the competition this time, Stephen suggested, “Many of the UAE players were coming up to me and saying 'you guys were good (against Thailand) and that's nice but at the end of the day we lost.
 We will pick ourselves up tomorrow and get ready for the next game.”

-On the two goals conceded, the Indian gaffer opined, “The first goal wasn't a dribble.
+The gaffer, however, was not impressed at the manner in which India conceded the two goals: “The first goal wasn't a dribble.
 The ball should have been knocked out, end of.
 The second goal, we could have done a bit better.”